GatKrieger/comparativeCoexp/README.md

 # geneExp
-code for my manuscript "Independent evolution of transcript abundance and regulatory dynamics"
+code for co-expression analysis for the paper "Independent evolution of transcript abundance and regulatory dynamics"